Rudis1261/Compost/README.md

 // Just add 'header' or 'footer' as a second parameter for add('file', 'header'), and as a optional parameter for url(header)
 $JS->add("jquery.js", "header");
 echo $JS->url("header") .
 PHP_EOL;

+// You can even compile JavaScript files using Google's Compile to minify the script.
+// This does take some processing power.
+I would not do this for every request for sure.
+// *REQUIRES JAVA-JRE to be installed
+$compiled = $JS->compile();
+var_dump($compiled);